jacktotonchi/jack/index.md

 Fun fact!
 My real name is John! (**dont call me that.**)

 This is all i have so far for my website.

+oh yeah! i made a gsme for the web! jacktotonchi.github.io/jacksgame